sballin/friend_graph/README.md

 ### Planned features

 - Speed up interface to work with large networks.
-With around 800 friends, I get a json file around 1.6 MB, and my graph is extremely slow to settle while seeming to use only one core to render.
+With around 800 friends, I get 1.3 MB json file, and my graph is extremely slow to settle while seeming to use only one core to render.
+    - Let it settle, then display?
-- Color nodes based on Facebook networks that friends are a part of (combine colors for people in several networks?).
+- Color nodes based on Facebook networks that friends are a part of
+    - Combine colors for people in several networks